Erudika/paraio.org/src/monolite/partials/046-api-links-get.md

 are filtered by the specified field and the value of that field (term).
 - `count` - if set will return no items an the total number of linked objects.
 If `childrenonly` is set, this will return only the count of child objects.
+- `q` - query string, if set, all linked/child objects will be searched and those that match the query are returned.
+To search only child objects that are linked by `parentid` use `q` in combination with `childrenonly`, otherwise the `Linker` objects will be searched.
+Since v1.19 `Linker` objects contain a copy of the two objects they connect.
+This enables Para to execute more complex "joined" search queries.
+The effectiveness of these is determined by how up-to-date the data inside a `Linker` is.

 ### Response